Facial Animation Laboratory

-Jane has been involved in the Facial Animation Laboratory since June 2015 and joined the staff officially as Research Coordinator in August 2016.
-She works closely with Dr. Trotman and the Project Administrator to handle patient recruitment activities as well as develop and manage subject databases for ongoing studies.
+Mitra joined the Facial Animation Laboratory team as Senior Research Coordinator in June 2017.
+She works closely with Dr. Trotman and the Project Administrator to handle patient recruitment activities, data collection and processing, as well as develop and manage subject databases for ongoing studies.
 She also oversees the technical aspects of the lab to ensure that the equipment runs smoothly during the study visit and that the data collected is adequately stored afterwards.
-Jane received her undergraduate degrees in Biology and Psychology from Indiana University and a Master’s of Science in Biomedical Sciences from Tufts.
+Mitra has received her undergraduate degree in Biochemistry from Worcester Polytechnic Institute and a Master’s of Science in Biomedical Sciences from Tufts University.

 Clinical Research Specialist at University of North Carolina Facial Animation Laboratory